 The ancient world is full of stories about quests for immortality.
-We’ve never managed to transcend death, but we have developed the means for postponing it.
+We’ve never managed to transcend death, but we have developed various means of postponing it.

-Modern technology has made remarkable strides toward allowing more of us to live longer.
+Modern technology (especially indoor plumbing) has made strides toward allowing more of us to live longer.
 At the dawn of the 20th century, the average U.S. lifespan was less than 50 years old.
 Today, the average is close to 80, with a growing number of Americans living into their 90s and beyond.

 But for some, these extra decades may feel like more of a burden than a blessing.
 In the 1960s, people could expect to live only about a decade after retirement.
-Now that we live an average of three decades longer, many seniors fear their resources could give out before they do.
+Now, many live three decades past retirement, leaving many seniors fearful their resources could give out before they do.

 Where Health and Wealth Meet